Browse our jobs and apply for your next role.

 Work on your communication skills to communicate directly, clearly and with intent to any stakeholders you interact with.
 Being able to write a concise email and speak well both internally and externally will be a huge advantage, given that a large part of your job is about communicating effectively.

-It is a varied role and depends a lot on whom the secretary is supporting and what type of company they are working for.
+The specific responsibilities may vary depending on the industry, organization, and the nature of the secretary's role within the company.
 Given that broad job description, one of the most valuable assets a secretary or business support professional can have is the ability to think on their feet.

 Entry-level secretarial jobs generally have much room for growth, and a secretary can evolve into an administrative assistant, executive assistant, office manager, administrative coordinator or other senior administrative roles.
 With specialised knowledge of a department, industry or company, effective secretaries should see themselves moving up an exciting career path.